riyazshaik52/github-demo/README.md

 # github-demo
-This repository is an example of git and github usage
+This repository is an example of git and github usage.